Mitama Security: Publication

-The manga is digitally published in English by Viz Media on its Shonen Jump website and the Manga Plus platform.
-Viz Media will release its volumes digitally, releasing all volumes on December 28, 2021.
+Both Shueisha and Viz Media began releasing the series in English digitally the same day it began in Japan, the former on its Manga Plus website and application.
+Viz later released the collected volumes digitally, releasing all five volumes on December 28, 2021.

-Volume list
+Volumes

 Reception

 In 2020, Mitama Security: Spirit Busters was nominated for the 6th Next Manga Awards and placed 13th out of the 50 nominees with 11,686 votes.
 Jacob Buchalter of Comic Book Resources praised the series for great visual gags and "pretty good" art, but said the humor is stuff that has been seen before and "there's only so many times a guy can get scared of ghosts."
 Real Sound's Reiichi Narima described Mitama Security as an occult gag comedy, where all of the characters get more interesting as the series goes on.